togglebyte/anathema-guide/src/components.md

 `context.set_focus`.

 `set_focus` takes an attribute name and a value.
-It is possible to call `set_focus` on multiple components with a single frame.
+It is possible to call `set_focus` on multiple components within a single frame.
 This will result in multiple components receiving both `on_focus` and `on_blur` until the last component in the focus queue which only receives `on_focus`.